 Staycations are on the up and up, and in recent times the county of Essex has become an absolute hotbed of holidays.
-This is in no small part thanks to the county’s selection of beaches, five of which have achieved Blue Flag status, and a further 14 of which have won ‘Seaside Awards’, giving visitors an array of options for a day at the seaside.
+This is in no small part thanks to the county’s selection of beaches, some achieving Blue Flag status, and many more winning ‘Seaside Awards’, giving visitors an array of options for a day at the seaside.

 The county also offers a lot in the way of family activities.
 In addition to the world-famous Colchester Zoo, there are arcades, piers, trampoline parks and go-karting tracks alongside many other amusements.
 It’s almost impossible to spend a day in this eastern county without finding something fun for the whole family to enjoy.
 This list of Haven-approved places to visit in Essex will give you a starting point to help plan your trip.